newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/electrical-contracting-business-permit-update.md

 * The licensee of your business, if your business permit is active

 :::infoAlert
- It is recommended to apply at least 10 days before the next scheduled monthly meeting of the Board of Examiners of Electrical Contractors.
+ It is recommended to apply at least ten days **before** the next scheduled monthly meeting of the Board of Examiners of Electrical Contractors.
 Dates are posted on the [Meetings](https://www.njconsumeraffairs.gov/elec/Pages/meetings.aspx) page.
 :::

 ### Application Requirements